shumwaymark/sentinelcam/README.rst

 There are a number of inherent challenges to the SentinelCam design that must be overcome.

 Partly this is related to infrastructure constraints.
-This system is designed to run on small low-voltage embedded devices, rather than operating in some high-end commercial data center, or within a virtual server farm in the clouds.
+This system is designed to run on small low-voltage embedded devices, rather than operating within a top-shelf commercial data center, or virtual server farm in the clouds.
 The more CPU/GPU brought to bear, the more electricity and expense needed to make it all work.

 *Infrastructure is not the only challenge*.
 Design philosophy presents a more complex set of obstacles.

-- High image publishing frame rates are required to provide full motion video for on-demand viewing and collection for analysis and playback.
-The additional goal for providing, even limited, timely response to events in progress further support that same constraint.
+- High image publishing frame rates are required to provide full motion video for on-demand viewing, data gathering for analysis and playback, and timely response to events in progress.
 - Thus for efficient collection, transport, analysis, and storage of data: images must often be scaled down to XGA or even VGA sizes.
      *This, is where infrastructure constraints have the greatest impact*.